ay0408/DP-DFT/README.md

 ・Evaluating the relationship among elements of the reconstructed vector in DFT rigolously.

-・Considering genome dependencies and its effects on the changes in statistics.
+・Considering genome dependencies and its effects on the changes in statistics (vector).

 ・Utilizing our methods in other research fields, for example, histogram publication.